 - Law enforcement may analyze capture network traffic as part of criminal investigations.

 Database forensics is a branch of digital forensics related to databases and their related metadata.
-Cached information may also exist in a server's RAM requiring live analysis techniques.
+The cached information may also exist in a server's RAM requiring live analysis techniques.

 A forensic examination of a database may relate to timestamps that apply to the update time of a row in a relational database that is being inspected and tested for validity to verify the actions of a database user.
 Alternatively, it may focus on identifying transactions within a database or application that indicate evidence of wrongdoing, such as fraud.

-- Purdue University's Cybersecurity and Forensics Lab offers a master's degree with in cyber forensics
+- Purdue University's Cybersecurity and Forensics Lab offers a master's degree in cyber forensics

 - Utica College offers a bachelor's degree in cybersecurity and information assurance with cybercrime investigations and forensics as a concentration